 F. FPUC: Up to an additional $600 per week in benefits, which will be applied retroactively to March 29, 2020 and last through July 25, 2020.
 If you are receiving unemployment, you do not need need to apply separately for PUA benefits to receive this additional $600.00.

 G. FPUC Extension: Up to an additional $300 per week in benefits.
 The Continued Assistance Act, enacted on December 27, 2020, provides an additional $300 per week in benefits beginning December 26, 2020 and ending on or before March 14, 2020.
+The American Rescue Plan Act of 2021 extended these benefits until September 4, 2021.
+In May 2021, Governor Dewine decided to opt out of the additional $400 effective June 26, 2021.

 H. MUEC: Up to an additional $100 per week in benefits for certain mixed earners: These are people who received both income as employees and self-employment income.
 They may qualify for this additional benefit if they i) have received at least $5,000 of self-employment income in the most recent taxable year prior to the individual’s application for regular UC, ii) are receiving a UI benefit (other than PUA) for which FPUC is payable, and iii) submit documentation substantiating their self-employment income.
 This additional payment does not apply to individuals collecting PUA.